 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-If a pet owner is considering buying a coop apartment, you must ask your buyer’s broker to confirm the exact policy before submitting an offer.
-As part of the co-op purchase application, the Board of directors has complete discretion in whether or not to approve your purchase.
+If a pet owner is considering buying a coop apartment, you must ask your buyer’s broker to confirm the policy before submitting an offer.
+As part of the co-op purchase application, the Board of Directors has complete discretion in whether or not to approve your purchase.

-Violating the pet ownership policy is easy to cause an automatic board rejection.
+Violating the pet ownership policy can easily cause an automatic board rejection.

 You can find a co-op’s pet policy in the house rules.